We collaborate with leading academics, cause area experts and policymakers to inform our actions to positively shape the long-term future.

 The Long View

-In 2021, we will publish The Long View, a collection of essays on longtermism, policy and philanthropy from some of the world's leading academics, cause area experts and policymakers.
+In November 2021, we published The Long View, a collection of essays on longtermism, policy and philanthropy from some of the world's leading academics, cause area experts and policymakers.

-The volume will feature a foreword from Toby Ord, Oxford philosopher and author of The Precipice (‘A book that seems made for the present moment’ -- New Yorker), alongside new essays from 13 contributors.
+The volume features a foreword from Toby Ord, Oxford philosopher and author of The Precipice (‘A book that seems made for the present moment’ -- New Yorker), alongside new essays from 13 contributors.
 A selection of these contributors is below.

 Lord Rees argues that, despite technological growth and increased connectivity, humanity still faces huge obstacles to fulfilling our potential.
 He identifies resource scarcity, biodiversity, climate change and AI safety as long-term challenges facing humanity.
 He encourages adopting a broad, long-term perspective to meet these challenges and build a brighter and more equitable future.

 Biosecurity, Longtermism and Global Catastrophic Biological Risks

 Dr. Yassif advocates efforts to mitigate tail-end biosecurity risks and safeguard the long-term future, with a focus on monitoring advances in biotechnology and creating new approaches to improve infectious disease surveillance to measurably strengthen global health security capabilities.

 Utilising Insurance for Climate Risk Reduction in the UK